-I was hired by a client who sells high-end financial products.
-He was spending about $1,000 a month on Google adwords, and his website got about ten solid leads a week.
-This was profitable for him, and he wanted to expand it.
+I was hired by a firm who sells financial products.
+They were spending a few thousand month on Google adwords, and their website got them a decent amount of good leads a week.
+This was profitable for them, and they wanted to expand it.

-He came to me to write new ads for a second campaign – you see, he figured if he spent *another* $1,000 a month on adwords, he’d double his leads.
+They came to me to write new ads for a second campaign – you see, they figured if they increased their ad spend on another campaign, they’d increase their leads.
 Fair enough.

-I looked over his website and right away saw that I could help more by rewriting his current website copy.
-I told him “let’s get more out of the traffic you’re already receiving.”
+I looked over their website and right away saw that I could help more by rewriting their current website copy.
+I told them “let’s get more out of the traffic you’re already receiving.”

-I rewrote his copy, and more than tripled his conversions.
-I turned his average of 10 leads a week into an average of 35.
+I rewrote their copy, and more than tripled their conversions.
 No expensive second campaign needed.

 And the best part for my client?
-He paid me once (about $1,500).
-The rest of the year, he reaped that extra business for free.
-I made him a fortune.
+They paid me once (about $2,000 for their 12 page site).
+The rest of the year, they reaped that extra business for free.
+I made them a fortune.